frankpablo/smith-site/docs/teaching/csc110/csc110GitHub-class.md

 The first time you accept and create a repository, you need to name your team or join an existing team.
 Make sure you verify before you do this.

-Once you join a team, a repository wil be forked for you. <br>
+Once you join a team, a repository will be forked for you. <br>
 ![Repo Made](../../../assets/images/csc110/final-project-repo-made.png){: width="80%"}

-If you click on that link, or search it in your github account, you will find the following information in your repository:<br>
+If you click on that link, or search it in your Github account, you will find the following information in your repository:<br>
 ![Remote Repo](../../../assets/images/csc110/repo-cloud.png){: width="80%"}

-The first task is to clone (or download) the github cloud reepository (remote repo) to your computer (local repo).
+The first task is to clone (or download) the github cloud repository (remote repo) to your computer (local repo).
 You first need to copy the remote repo address, which is located under the <>Code button and local tab:<br>
 ![Remote Address](../../../assets/images/csc110/repo-address.png){: width="80%"}

 <!--